fengzhang2011/tomato-timer/README.md

-bout the author
+# About the author
+Feng Zhang

-Feng Zhang, Ph.D Candidate at School of Computing, Queen's University, Kingston
+Ph.D Candidate at School of Computing, Queen's University, Kingston

 # License
 LGPL